Vistoria: A Multimodal System to Support Fictional Story Writing through Instrumental Text-Image Co-Editing: Study Results

 \subsection{Limitation and Future Work}

 While our study provides valuable insights into multimodal story writing, several limitations constrain the generalizability and scope of our findings.

-\textit{Task Scope and Short-Term Focus.} The 300–-500 word story task, while manageable for controlled evaluation, does not reflect the demands of long-form fictional writing, where authors build sustained voices, complex arcs, and intricate structures.
-We did not have an opportunity to study Vistoria's suitability for extended projects, iterative revisions, or complex narratives, leaving open questions on the consistency in long works, scalability with larger volumes, or risks of over-reliance on LLM over the time of use.
+\textit{Task Scope and Short-Term Focus.} The 300-to-500-word story task, while manageable for controlled evaluation, does not reflect the demands of long-form fictional writing, where authors build sustained voices, complex arcs, and intricate structures~\cite{chen_once_2025}.
+We also did not have an opportunity to study \system{}'s suitability for extended projects, iterative revisions, or complex narratives, leaving open questions on the consistency in long works, scalability with larger volumes, or risks of over-reliance on LLM over time of use.
 Moreover, evaluation relied primarily on self-reports of creativity and user experience; we did not include objective measures of story quality, originality, or literary merit.

-In the future, we plan on conducting field studies to deploy this system with writers of varying expertise levels in their authentic creative contexts, observing how they integrate the tool into real writing projects over extended periods.
-Such longitudinal research would assess the ecological validity of Vistoria and provide insights into how writers adapt Vistoria for planning and translating across longer creative cycles.
+In the future, we plan to conduct field studies that deploy this system with writers of varying expertise levels in their authentic creative contexts, observing how they integrate the tool into real writing projects over extended periods.
+Such longitudinal research would assess the ecological validity of \system{} and provide insights into how writers adapt \system{} for planning and translating across longer creative cycles~\cite{10.1145/3746058.3758469}.
 We anticipate that writers might spontaneously capture inspirational moments from daily life, potentially increasing their reliance on clustering functionality as they generate more dispersed content fragments that require organization.
 These naturalistic studies would provide crucial insights into the tool's role in sustained creative practice, revealing usage patterns, adaptation strategies, and long-term impacts on writers' creative processes that controlled laboratory settings cannot capture.